 NEED MORE?
 Read the full Helix mattress review

-- Shipping – free shipping to lower 48 states (will ship to AK / HI, just email them first).
+- Shipping – free shipping to both US and Canada.
 Takes 1-2 days to make the mattress and 6-10 to arrive at your house.

 - Trial Period – 100 nights

 - Refunds – 100% money back guarantee within the trial period.
 However, they do ask you try it for at least 30 days before deciding to return